 Link Up Young People’s Concert

-In partnership with Carnegie Hall and its Link Up curriculum, Charlotte Symphony Orchestra creates an interactive concert experience with 1,000 third-graders from all Charlotte County schools, both public and private.
+In partnership with Carnegie Hall and its Link Up curriculum, Punta Gorda Symphony creates an interactive concert experience with 1,200 third-graders from all Charlotte County schools, both public and private.

 Hope Academy of Music

 Activities are on hold until further notice due to COVID-19.
 Hope Academy of Music lends music instruments to interested students and provides weekly group instruction in after-school classes at participating schools in Charlotte County.
 Founded in 2015, Punta Gorda Symphony adopted the program in the fall of 2019 and began overseeing operations and administration.
 Hope Academy of Music is funded by a grant from the State of Florida – Division of Cultural Affairs.